Euroflora: Euroflora 1986

 The 1986 edition was the most successful with a total of 730,000 visitors.
 250,000 visitors were present at the opening of the exhibition with over 260 exhibitors from 19 countries.

 The President of the Italian Republic Sandro Pertini was present at this edition.
+The Italian designer and art collector Marella Caracciolo, Gianni Agnelli's wife, also visited the event.